Khrameeva-Lab/contact-hunter/README.md

  <ul>
            <li>Hi-C map in .cool format</li>
            <li>Tab-delimited file for genomic features to be explored.
-Should not contain header, 3 columns are expected: chromosome, start, end, where start and end can be the same (e.g. for SNPs and TSSs)</li>
+Should not contain header, 2 columns are expected: chromosome, start</li>
             <li>Tab-delimited file for background.
-Should not contain header, 3 columns are expected: chromosome, start, end, where start and end can be the same (e.g. for SNPs and TSSs)</li>
+Should not contain header, 2 columns are expected: chromosome, start</li>
         </ul>

    The file with background can be generated based on the data you are exploring.
 For example, if you are going to find contacts for a list of specific SNPs it is reasonable to use a list with all the rest SNPs from the relevant GWAS study as a background.
 For a set of differentially expressing genes, all other TSSs can be a background.
 For more details read methods section in https://doi.org/10.1038/nature19847.